Introduction

 • - - Not Stated

-Vehicle Make VEHICLE_MAKE the full description of the make of the party's vehicle
+Vehicle Make VEHICLE_MAKE The make of the party's vehicle

 • A - Passenger Car/Station Wagon